AlexanderBeahm/RadancyBankingAPI/README.md

 - As seen in the services layer, I am manually creating objects to map between.
 In this small scenario, this works out, however it would be better to either use an object mapper like Automapper on that services layer or a layer in-between services and repositories.
 - Adding configuration store and settings in the appSettings.json/docker-file to control environment variables more closely.
 For example, the particulars of business logic validations (90% withdrawal limit) could be a number defined in such configuration.
 - In particular to the validation strategy I went down, I think I could enhance it more with some form of builder pattern or more subclasses to handle multiple validation steps.
+- Ran into some issues with setting up Swashbuckle that could have been resolved by tinkering with the app building on routes I believe, but for interest of time I have decided to include base routes as part of action definitions.